AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-client-credential-clients.md

 <a id="opIdClientCredentialClients_Get Count of Clients for a Community"></a>

-Gets a count of client credential client for a community.
+Gets a count of client credential clients for a community

 ### Request
 ```text